Interlibrary Loan (ILL)

 Cat, EBSCO, etc.) whenever possible.
 This limits mistakes made in

 entering information into the request.
-Use the SFX Find It! button
+Use the black Find Full Text

 - Check the Butler Library Catalog and journal holding in the

 Citation Linker before filing any ILL requests.
 Databases do not